enheit/jessie-and-friends/first-instruction-for-boopi.md

 Ah, exactly!
 How could I forget?

 We just created a file inside our folder and named it `tennis-ball.txt`.
 After, we added instructions inside this file and saved them.
-But this file is just a file on our computer and does not differ in any way from other files on our computer.
+But this file is just a file on your computer and does not differ in any way from other files on your computer.

 Do you remember that Boopi can load instructions only by using Git?
 It seems like we didn't add Git to our folder.
 But should we?
 Yes.
 As we said earlier, Git is a program that can track files and changes inside those files.

 Currently, we have Git installed on our computer, but we didn't ask Git to track files in our folder.
 By default, installed Git does nothing on a computer until you explicitly ask him to do it.

 To ask Git to start working with our files, we need to initialize him in our folder.
 By "initialize," I mean we must say, "Hey Git, could you take care of this folder?"

-So, let's do this.
+So, let's do this in the next chapter